artifacthub/hub/docs/faq.md

 ### How does security scanning work?

-Security reports are generated using Trivy.
+Security reports are generated using [Trivy](https://trivy.dev/).
 The latest package version available is scanned **daily**, whereas previous versions are scanned **weekly**.
 This happens even if nothing has changed in the package version.
 Versions released more than one year ago or with more than 15 container images won’t be scanned.

+### Can I exclude specific images from security scanning?

+You can whitelist individual images so that they're not scanned for security vulnerabilities.
+Note that this is only possible when you define your images manually.
+You can also disable the security scanner for the entire repository from the control panel.

 ### Why don't I see security reports for my charts?